PabloLION/symmetric-secret-share/README.md

 1. Install CLI
 2. Have a global config for the secret keys.
-3. Setup a config file in the target folder.
+3. Setup a config file.
 4. Check the [Tutorial](#Tutorial) and `sss --help`

 ### fetch